 2013 LMU Golf Classic from Pacific Palms

-Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, is his 19th year at Loyola Marymount University in 2016-19.
-Those 19 years just happen to be the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.
+Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, is in his 20th year at Loyola Marymount University.
+This 20 year period has been the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.